protagolabs/MinerU_Protago/README.md

 #### 3. Modify the Configuration File for Additional Configuration

-After completing the [2.
-Download model weight files](#2-download-model-weight-files) step, the script will automatically generate a `magic-pdf.json` file in the user directory and configure the default model path.
+After completing previous step, the script will automatically generate a `magic-pdf.json` file in the user directory and configure the default model path.
 You can find the `magic-pdf.json` file in your 【user directory】.

 > [!TIP]